psobusiak/applover-pgf/paths/core/android.md

           - "Takes the most basic precautions against causing memory leaks"
           - "Is familiar with AndroidX/Jetpack framework, including MVVM architecture"
           - "Updates existing unit tests when modifying corresponding code"
-          - "Has basic knowledge of using Android Emulator and physical devices for debugging."
+          - "Has basic knowledge of using Android Emulator and physical devices for debugging"
           - "Knows how to properly use resource files for dimens, strings, layouts"
           - "Implements basic animations and transitions"
+          - "Knows the Android project file structure"
+          - "Understands the importance of AndroidManifest and knows how to modify it"
+          - "Is familiar with Logcat as a tool to monitor system and app logs"
+          - "Has basic knowledge of Activity lifecycle"
       - level: 2
         criteria:
           - "Makes informed decisions when choosing the algorithm or data structure to solve the issue at hand"
           - "Has a good knowledge of Java"
+          - "Has basic knowledge of any SQL-like language to understand relation databases' queries"
           - "Adds unit tests for the features developed"
           - "Is familiar with reactive programming"
           - "Designs correct data models in the application"